savoirfairelinux/cqfd/README.md

 are ignored up to the end of line.
 A comment cannot be set in the first line, and after a section.

+Note: The traditional .ini comment, i.e. words after the character `;` are not supported anymore since cqfd 5.7.0.

 ### The [project] section ###

 ``org``: a short, lowercase name for the project’s parent organization.